Mixed modulus and anomaly mediation in light of the muon $g-2$ anomaly: The muon anomaly

 \section{\boldmath The muon $g-2$ anomaly}

 We are now in a position to examine the possibility of explaining the muon $g-2$ anomaly in mixed modulus-anomaly mediation realized in the generalized KKLT setup.
 Depending on sparticle mass spectrum, various different SUSY contributions can enhance (or reduce) the muon $g-2$.
 For a recent review on the SUSY contributions in light of the muon $g-2$ anomaly, we refer the reader to Ref.~\cite{Athron:2021iuf} and the references therein.
-If the Higgsinos are significantly heavier than the other EWinos and smuons, the SUSY contributions to the muon $g-2$ is dominated by the bino-smuon loop:
+In the MSSM, the most important contributions to the muon $g-2$ arise from the Higgsino-wino-smuon (HWL) and bino-smuon (BLR) loop diagrams, which are given respectively by

+The expressions for the loop functions $F_a$ and $F_b$ can be found in e.g. Ref.~\cite{Athron:2021iuf}.
+As will be discussed shortly, the Higgsinos, whose mass is tied to the up-type Higgs soft mass under the condition of EW symmetry breaking, are relatively heavy compared to other particles relevant to the muon $g-2$.
+In such a case, the SUSY contribution to the muon $g-2$ mostly comes from the BLR one because the $\Delta a_\mu^{\mathrm{HWL}}$ is suppressed by large $\mu$.
+For the same reason, the other loop effects involving the Higgsinos are subdominant.
+Assuming that one of the smuons is significantly lighter than the other one, the SUSY contributions to the muon $g-2$ are approximately given by

 where